neondatabase/website/content/guides/feature-flags-sveltekit.md

 The app now should be running on [localhost:5173](http://localhost:5173).

-> Note: According to an [advanced SvelteKit guide](https://kit.svelte.dev/docs/server-only-modules), using `.server` in the filename allows you to make it server-only.
+> Note: According to an [advanced SvelteKit guide](https://kit.svelte.dev/docs/server-only-modules), using `.server` in the filename allows you to mark the code to be executed on server only.

 Next, run the command below to install the necessary libraries and packages for building the application: